hl037/tempiny/README.md

 `Tempiny.compile(self, f:Iterable[str], filename='<template>', default_globals={}, default_locals=None) -> Template`:
 This method compiles a template. `f` should be an iterable of strings (an open file is ok). `default_globals` is a dict you can provide to have a default global scope when calling the template.
-You should probably leave `default_locals` to None except if you kwnow what you are doing.
+You should probably leave `default_locals` to None except if you know what you are doing.

 Example :